 Is Aloe Vera an Indoor or Outdoor Plant?

 The Aloe Vera plant can be grown both indoors and outdoors.
 Naturally, all plants are outdoor plants but that doesn’t mean they can’t thrive in our homes.
 Indoor gardening makes it easier to control the environment and create perfect conditions for plants.
-On the other hand, growing your Aloe outdoors had its own advantages too – there is so much more light than indoors which makes it really hard to overwater a plant.
-Once you learn how to care for Aloe Vera, you’ll have a healthy plant whether it’s in your home or garden.
+On the other hand, growing Aloe Vera outdoors had its own advantages too – there is so much more light than indoors which makes it really hard to overwater a plant.
+Once you learn how to care for an Aloe Vera, you’ll have a healthy plant whether it’s in your home or garden year-round.

 How to Grow Aloe Vera Outdoors